Cluedrew/little-scribe/README.md

 as the chains of dots look messy.
 This will not work in all cases but it helps in some cases.

+### Values
+Raw values are Sentences by themselves.
+Currently the only supported type of values are integers.

+`15`

 ### Built-Ins
 There are no built-ins yet (running a program has no effect) but here is the first one I am aiming for: